 Safety and security and

-If you plan to travel by bus from Guatemala to southern Mexico, including on tour buses, first read the travel advice for
+- If you plan to travel by bus from Guatemala to southern Mexico, including on tour buses, read the travel advice for

 Mexico for information on recent attacks on buses in Chiapas state.
 See